Introducing the famous 3 Ingredient Christmas Cake (fruit cake) made from mixed fruit, iced coffee and self-raising flour!

 However, you can use absolutely any brand of mixed dried fruit you like.

 If you grew up eating (and disliking) traditional fruit cake with candied fruits (which is common in the States), using dried fruits will make all the difference!
-Instead of tasting processed or dry, this fruit cake is moist and full of real fruit flavor.
+Instead of tasting processed or dry, this fruit cake is moist and full of real fruit flavour.

 Iced Coffee Substitutes